LucaCanali/sparkMeasure/README.md

 taskMetrics.saveData(df, "taskmetrics_test1", "json")
 ```

-Flight Recorder mode add:
+*Flight Recorder mode*
+This is for instrumenting Spark applications without touching their code.
+Just add an extra custom listener that will
+record the metrics of interest and save to a file at the end of the application.
-* for stage metrics: <code>--conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderStageMetrics</code>
+* For recording stage metrics: <code>--conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderStageMetrics</code>
-* for task metrics: <code>--conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderTaskMetrics</code>
+* For recording task-level metrics: <code>--conf spark.extraListeners=ch.cern.sparkmeasure.FlightRecorderTaskMetrics</code>

-Helper function to deserialize objects saved by the flight mode:
+To post-process the saved metrics you will need to deserialize objects saved by the flight mode.
+This is an example of
+how to do that using the supplied helper object sparkmeasure.Utils
 ```
 val m1 = ch.cern.sparkmeasure.Utils.readSerializedStageMetrics("/tmp/stageMetrics.serialized")
 m1.toDF.show
 ```

-Analytics on performance metrics:
+*Analytics on performance metrics:*
-One of the key features of sparkMeasure is that it presents the performance metrics in a form easily accessible for analysis.
+One of the key features of sparkMeasure is that it makes data easily accessible for analysis.
 This is achieved by exporting the collected data into Spark DataFrames where they can be queries with Spark APIs and/or SQL.
-In addition the metrics can be used to make plot and other visualizations (for example using Jupyter notebooks).
+In addition the metrics can be used for plotting and other visualizations, for example using Jupyter notebooks.

 Examples:
 ```
 // export task metrics collected by the Listener into a DataFrame and registers as a temporary view